 We are happy to publish one more work made by our studio – “What is etiquette 3D”.
 This is a stereoscopic animated music video produced by DaNi Vision film company.
 All animation for this video made using free software by the team of Morevna Project.

 “What is etiquette 3D” is an educational animation for kids, introducing meaning and rules of etiquette (in Russian).
 The complimentary music and song was written and recorded exclusively for this animation.
-Please note that this work is available in stereoscopic format and we are highly recommend to watch it on 3D-TV.

 This animation was produced by our team back in 2014 by commercial request of DaNi Vision film company.
 Initially it was closed product, but recently we’ve got a permission to make it public it under Creative Commons Attribution 4.0 license.

 Collaboration with DaNi Vision become our first experience in producing stereoscopic 3D animation.
 Back then Blender had no native support for stereoscopy, so we constructed our own camera rig (“toe-in” type).